Economy & Government

 Contact Person:

-- Part II: Prof. Matthias Wrede & Assistants (beginning December 15, 2021 in WS 2021/22)
+- Part 2: Prof. Matthias Wrede & Assistants (beginning December 13, 2023 in WS 2023/24)

 Content: Subject of this lecture is the analysis of public policy in a market economy.

-Part I focuses on normative theory of public policy.
+Part 1 focuses on normative theory of public policy.
 First, the reference model of a perfectly competitive economy is introduced.
 On this basis, central undesirable developments of a market economy will be made such as distortions of competition, lack of public goods, external effects, imperfect markets, information difficulties and market rigidity.
 We discuss whether and how state intervention is an appropriate means to correct such undesirable developments.
 Lastly, we discuss issues of equity and inequity as well as the implications for public policy.

-Educational Objectives and Skills: The students acquire knowledge of basic questions of public policy; understand that government interventions in the market economy are justified; learn to assess under which circumstances governmental interventions are non-beneficial; are able to critically reflect upon presented theorys; and develop an understanding for effects of financial and economic policy measures.
+Educational Objectives and Skills: The students acquire knowledge of basic questions of public policy; understand that government interventions in the market economy are justified; learn to assess under which circumstances governmental interventions are non-beneficial; are able to critically reflect upon presented theories; and develop an understanding for effects of financial and economic policy measures.

 Further information about this course can be found in the module handbook.
 For time and location please consult UnivIS, documents and materials are available on StudON.